KayakDov/NeighborhoodPIG/README.md

         * **For a Vector Field (Standalone):** Even if not superimposed, downsampling can reduce the resulting image size, which can be very large otherwise.

-![A Slice from a 3D Bacteria Image](images/examples/posDefectZenith.jpeg) *Figure 5: A slice of a 3D bacteria image (left) and the heat maps it may generate.*
+![A Slice from a 3D Bacteria Image](images/examples/posDefectZenith.jpeg) *Figure 5: A slice of a 3D bacteria image (left) and the heatmaps it may generate.*

 ## Vector Field Specific Options (New Window)